 Ferrites are often used to filter incoming power.

-Now that you know how to reduce EMI in your circuit, it’s time to design your board.
+Now that you know how to use ferrite beads to reduce EMI in your circuit, it’s time to design your board.
 Great PCB design software like Altium Designer will help you put your noise free theories into practice.
 Altium Designer has a wide range of advanced tools and documentation to ensure you’re prepared for whatever comes your way.

 Have more questions about EMI?
 Call an expert at Altium.